 Station Plan Approval was modified to cover an additional 42 acres for the construction of a 6,816 foot rail loop siding so additional rail traffic could be managed.
 Total acreage is now approximately 98 acres.
-The topographic features of the land can be described as relatively flat with a small (0.
-60 %) slope to the northwest.
+The topographic features of the land can be described as relatively flat with a small (0.60 %) slope to the northwest.
 The existing features and topography of the property typify the common use of the surrounding areas, mostly that of pasture with limited farming of forage crops.
 The main crop grown for livestock forage on the flat, least-eroded areas is sorghum.

 The underlying soils of the area are of the Vernon series.
 Specifically, the site is underlain by Vernon clay.
 The northern two-thirds of the site is underlain by the Vernon clay of the level phase and the southern one-third by Vernon of the eroded phase.
 This clay is highly erodible when dry, bare, and exposed to the effects of wind, or when wet with little vegetative cover and exposed to the effects of water.
 The site clay is relatively impervious and run-off can be extensive unless the site is properly managed.
-The existing portion of the facility is generally confined to the eastern area of the.
+The existing portion of the facility is generally confined to the eastern area of the property.
 This section is covered with thick grass, except for the areas under the rail spurs, the structures, and roadways where no signs of erosion are apparent at this time.
 Gravel or concrete paving generally covers operational areas.
-Erosion has not been an issue over the approximate 25-year life of the facility.

 As indicated above, the surface slope and drainage direction is toward the northwest part of the site.
-There is a small pond at the northwest corner of the site which was constructed on the small intermittent creek which drains the area north to the Eagle Chief creek.
+There is a small pond at the northwest corner of the site which was constructed on the small intermittent creek which drains the area north to Eagle Chief Creek.
 Eagle Chief Creek is the main drainage of the surrounding area and drains east-southeast of the property.
 Surface water eventually enters the Cimarron River near Orienta.

-The hydrology of the site is such that, theoretically, there could be surface and subsurface moisture deficits during some time in a given season.
+The hydrology of the site is such that, theoretically, there could be surface and sub-surface moisture deficits during some time in a given season.
 The average annual precipitation in the area is about 24 inches whereas the average annual lake evaporation is about 63 inches.
 The average annual run-off is estimated at about 1.5 inches.
-(2)